Tejarsha-Arigila/Tejarsha-Arigila/README.md

 - 👀 I’m interested in Data Science, Cyber Security and Web Development.
 - 🌱 I’m currently learning OpenCV.
 - 📫 How to reach me : arigilatejarsha@gmail.com
+- ⚡ Fun fact **Time Magazine named the computer the "Man of the Year" in 1982.**

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">